wryte4me/Bluetooth-Android-Remote-for-Arduino/Android App/Generate-Icons/README.md

 This script was written to simplify the export of PowerPoint slides as PNG images.
 Feel free to modify and use it in your projects.

 ---

-This `README.txt` provides a clear guide on how to use and modify the script, including details on changing filenames, understanding the importance of the order of filenames and slides, and how to adjust the PowerPoint file location.